 The night before Christmas box tradition is so much fun!
 Here’s how you make one and why my kids look forward to it every year no matter how old they are.

-You really can include anything you like inside but you want to keep it pretty consistent with the same type of items, and use variations and different sizes from year to year from there.
+You really can include anything you like inside but you want to keep it pretty consistent with the same type of items.
+I use variations and different sizes from year to year of course.

 - Treat – Ok so I usually include a few little things, enough for all 5 of us to enjoy that night.

 Ornament – I choose a new personalized ornament for all of them to share for the year or occasionally find one for each child, depending on what I find.
 This year I chose one that said “sisters are forever” because I thought that would be special.

 I write the year on the back with a permanent marker so we can remember that night before Christmas box moment year after year when we hang them on the tree.

 - Hot cocoa – I either include packets of ready to make cocoa or a jar of homemade hot chocolate mix to scoop out….a small bag of marshmallows can be included too.

 Something to bake – This year I choose a gingerbread house they could all put together on the night before Christmas, but I have also included a box of oooey gooey brownie mix to make together too.
 We have a bunch of free holiday printables like holiday coloring pages and more to include.

 - A letter – If you have really little kids you can include a letter from Santa.
 Or you can write a letter yourself to each one telling them why you’re so proud of them.
 It’s a good time to reflect and believe me.

 Don’t forget about adding some family fun in there so everyone can laugh and play games!!